Weighing in: Craft CMS vs WordPress

 What is WordPress?

-Given that it’s been around for over 20 years and today, nearly 529 million websites are built using it, WordPress really needs no introduction.
-It is the most widely used Content Management System (CMS), accounting for 43.5% of all websites (according to WPZoom) and the still often the first choice for anyone who needs a CMS.
+Today, nearly 564 million websites are built using WordPress.
+It is the most widely used CMS, accounting for 43.5% of all websites, and the still often the first choice for anyone who needs a CMS.

 The fact is that WordPress has everything you need to build a high-quality website; there are tens of thousands of themes to choose from, an unrivalled plug-in ecosystem, and a vast support community.

-If you need any more proof of its sheer dominance, just look at the brand names who put their trust in it: Samsung, Microsoft, The New York Times, Al Jazeera, Spotify and even NASA all use WordPress for their websites.
+If you need any more proof of its sheer dominance, just look at the brand names that put their trust in it: Samsung, Microsoft, The New York Times, Al Jazeera, Spotify, and even NASA all use WordPress for their websites.

 So obviously, when it comes to reputation, WordPress is the reigning champion of the CMS.
 So why would we put it in the proverbial ring with its much less widely known opponent, Craft CMS?